skycoin/docs/content/dev-docs/guides/p2p_network.md

 `ANNB` message to its peers the node also broadcasts a second `GETB` message, now containing its updated block height.

-This allows the IBD node to detect potential forks in its network, by validating block by block its blockchain.

-{{% comment %}}
-TODO: Explain conflict resolution after finding a fork {/{% comment %}}

 ![Second GETB Message Sent During IBD](/img/en-ibd-getb2.svg)

 If one peer has a longer block chain it will reply with another `GIVB`